 These include the University of California in Los Angeles, the California Institute of the Arts, Columbia University, Chapman University, and Emerson College.

-Take a look around and read online reviews before settling on one college, or apply to them all and see where you can get in!
+Look around and read online reviews before settling on one college, or apply to them all and see where you can get in!

 Jobs available with a video production degree